 As a real estate agent, you know better than anyone that getting the word out for sales is second nature, and with Instagram marketing now more than ever you have the chance to reach hundreds of potential buyers locally and globally.

-Here are the top four reasons Instagram marketing is perfect for realtors like you:
+Here are the top four reasons why using Instagram for small businesses like realtors is perfect:

 - Almost 40% of Instagram users have high levels of disposable income.